- Actor, Director, Producer

 Sep 04, 1952 in Mumbai, Maharashtra, India

-Rishi Kapoor is fondly known as Chintu in Bollywood by his peers and Chintuji, with respect by his juniors.
+Rishi Kapoor was fondly known as Chintu in Bollywood by his peers and Chintuji, with respect by his juniors.
 Known for his uncensored innuendos on Twitter and in his interviews, Kapoor launched his biography called Khullam Khulla in 2017.
-The actor has entertained audiences for the last 50 years with a career arc that starts from awkward teenager infatuated by his school teacher in Mera Naam Joker (1970), to impish nonagenarian in Kapoor and Sons (2016).
+The actor entertained audiences for 50 years with a career arc that starts from awkward teenager infatuated by his school teacher in Mera Naam Joker (1970), to impish 90-year-old in Kapoor and Sons (2016).
 He won a National Film Award for his debut role as a child actor for his father Raj Kapoor`s movie Mera Naam Joker.
-Though most his films were multi-starrer and only 11 of his films as a single hero were successful, Rishi carved himself a niche with his romantic musical movies in the 70s and 80s.
+Though most of his films were multi-starrers and only 11 of his films as a single hero were successful, Rishi carved himself a niche with his romantic musical movies in the 70s and 80s.
 He withdrew from the silver screen in the 90s only to return with strong character roles in films such as Do Dooni Char and Agneepath among others.
+In April 2020, the veteran actor passed away.

 Rishi Kapoor was born to Krishna Malhotra, sister of actor Prem Nath, and Raj Kapoor on September 4th, 1952 in Chembur, Mumbai.
 He attended Campion School with his brothers.
 Fourth of the five siblings, Rishi grew up with two brothers and two sisters.
 While both his brothers, Randhir and Rajiv, are actors, his sisters Ritu Nanda and Rima Kapoor Jain are not part of the film industry.